-Combine flour, baking powder, salt, sugar, vanilla, chocolate chips (I used Enjoy Life Mega Chunks which are dairy/soy/nut-free)
+Combine flour, baking powder, salt, sugar, vanilla, chocolate chips (I used Enjoy Life Mega Chunks which are gluten-free and vegan).

 No foaminess left.
 Sad.

-Harder to come together too – had to get down and dirty with my hands this time
+Harder to come together too.
+I have to get down and dirty with my hands this time.

 Pressed into a loaf pan.
-Said a prayer.
+Say a prayer.

-Back to baking – brushed the bread with coconut spread during the last 10 minutes
+Brush the bread with Earth Balance coconut spread during the last 10 minutes.

 Am particularly smitten with its chocolate-y heel…